 Communities of Action (CoA) provide opportunities for connection, idea sharing and professional development.
 Community of Action Working Groups come together with a shared purpose: to enhance the quality of healthcare for Canadians by learning more about an important digital health topic.
 CoA Working Groups meet virtually to learn, collaborate, and share knowledge with the Canadian digital health community through reports, white papers, guidelines, or presentations.
 Volunteering with a Community of Action is a great way to contribute to career and personal growth.
-Click here to learn more about joining a CoA!
+Learn more about joining a CoA here.

 Current Communities of Action

 The following list of CoA Working Groups are progressing toward important deliverables.
-Contact email@example.com to inquire about a particular Working Group.Patients in Tech
+Contact firstname.lastname@example.org to inquire about a particular Working Group.NEW Atlantic Chapter EMR

 Team Lead: Michael Savage

 Contributors: Elizabeth Keller, Darren Larsen

 Patients, along with their family members and caregivers, are now regularly and authentically engaged as partners in hospitals and policy-making organizations, but their presence remains comparatively absent in digital health technology companies.
 A cursory look at the landscape of digital health solutions indicates that products with patient access and context are quickly becoming the norm.
 At the very least, these stakeholders expect to have access and control of the data and information central to these solutions.
 Continuing to build digital health solutions without the formal input and assistance of patients, their families, and caregivers will lead to a widened disconnect between digital health’s intended and actual value.

 The Patients in Tech CoA Working Group seeks to combine and present stories, experiences, insights, and lessons learned from subject matter experts representing four key areas: